• Skip to primary navigation

 Stop waiting for a position to be posted!

-Waiting is not a job search strategy!
+Waiting is not a career strategy!

-Waiting to hear from Someone after Submitting Your Resume
+Waiting to hear from Someone After Submitting Your Resume

 Immediately, seek out a company contact if you see a position posted or hear about a job through your network as a huge percentage of positions are filled through referrals.
 Do not wait and find a referral first!

-Waiting is not a job search strategy.
+Waiting is not a career strategy.

 The strategy of my fellow Launch Pad Job Club board member, Jim Adcock, was to reach out to recruiters and ask, “I wanted to make sure you received my resume.
 The sexual nature of my last name sometimes causes my resume to get caught in SPAM filters.”